tylerkcraine/CSC_510-Team-31_HW2345/test/README.md

-# My Tiny Testing Framework
+# tylerkcraine's Tiny Testing Framework

 ## Introduction:

-I made this in response to the fact that we couldn’t use pytest for our unit testing.
+tylerkcraine made this in response to the fact that we couldn’t use pytest for our unit testing.
 Keep in mind this testing framework is a bit more limited than pytest.

 ## General Setup:

-You can import things from the code_folder ( renamed because of some clashing namespaces ) as you normally would.
+You can import things from the src folder as you normally would.
 Ignore the auto completion complaining its taken care of in the test_runner file.

 ### General Test Anatomy:
 All of your tests must be contained in the test folder.